Abhijeet18t/BulldogMaze/README.md

 EXECUTION INSTRUCTIONS:-
 Use the following script to execute:-
-• npm run bulldogs
+• npm run bulldogs.
-\n if encountered any errors execute the following script to install correct dependency packages
+ If encountered any errors execute the following script to install correct dependency packages
 • npm i

 DEMO LINK:-